How to Use MID Function in Excel (5 Ideal Examples)

 • If the start_num argument is greater than the total number of characters of a string, the MID function will return an empty string.

-For example, the formula MID(“Apple”,7,3) will return an empty string because here the start_num 7 is greater than the total length of the text “Apple”, 5.
+For example, the formula MID(“Apple”,7,3) will return an empty string because the start_num, 7, is greater than the total length of the text “Apple”, 5.

-• If the total number of characters of the string starting from the start_num position is less than the argument num_chars, the MID function will return all the left characters starting from the start_num position.
+• If the total number of characters of the string starting from the start_num position is less than the argument num_chars, the MID function will return all the characters on the left of the start_num position.

 How to Use the MID Function in Excel: 5 Examples

-In the first example, we will learn to use the MID function to extract the First Name from a list of names.
-Let’s say, we have the list of names as shown in the following image.
-Our goal is to extract the First Name by using the MID function.
-Let’s follow the steps mentioned below to do this.
+Suppose we have the list of names as shown in the following image.
+We’ll extract the First Name by using the MID function.

 Using MID Function to Extract First Name in Excel